 The Capacitor consists of two or more parallel plates which are separated by a dielectric medium.
 When an electric current is supplied to the capacitor, the current enters the plate.
 The dielectric used to stop the flow of the current.
 Thus, a change is created which is stored in the form of an electric field.

-Difference Between Capacitor and Battery is described below in detail.
+Difference Between Capacitor and Battery

 - In Capacitor Potential energy is stored in the form of an electric field, whereas in Battrey the potential energy is stored in a chemical form.